 Some points of Cleavage

-- Direction of splitting is dependent on internal crystal structure
+- The direction of splitting is dependent on the internal crystal structure

 - Breakage of glass is possible by fracture

-- In Diamond, all the atomic bonds are equal in straight but there are relative weaker zones parallel to certain well defined structural plan.
+- In Diamond, all the atomic bonds are equal in straight but there are relatively weaker zones parallel to certain well defined structural plan.
 It gives OCTAHEDRAL cleavages with 8 facets.